Study shows how blame is assigned to male and female leaders

-Newswise — A recent study discovered that when women in leadership positions fail to produce successful outcomes, people tend to be more lenient towards them.
+Newswise — New research finds that female leaders are given the benefit of the doubt when they do not achieve positive results.

-The study shows that when people judge the performance of male and female leaders, they do not treat positive results differently.
-However, when negative outcomes occur, male leaders are often blamed for making selfish choices, while female leaders are more likely to be seen as victims of bad luck.
+While those evaluating the performance of male and female leaders do not attribute positive results differently, they blame the negative outcomes of male leaders on their selfish decisions, while those of female leaders are put down to bad luck.

-The research was conducted by a team of scholars from the University of East Anglia in the UK, and the University of Melbourne and Monash University in Australia.
-They discovered that men, and to some degree, evaluators who behave in ways that benefit others, show gender biases in their evaluations.
+The study, by researchers at the University of East Anglia in the UK, and University of Melbourne and Monash University in Australia, finds that the observed gender biases in such assessments are exhibited by men, and to some extent, evaluators who act in a more prosocial manner, that is, in a way that benefits others.

-Leaders, whether in the public or private sector, often make decisions that impact the lives of others.
-For instance, political leaders make policy choices that affect the wellbeing of their citizens.
-In many cases, leaders must choose between pursuing their own interests or prioritizing the interests of others.
-In such environments, traditional gender roles or stereotypes may suggest that women are expected to act in a more selfless manner.
+In both the public and private sectors, leaders often make decisions that affect the wellbeing of others.
+For example, political leaders make policy choices that affect the welfare of their constituents.
+In many situations, they face a choice between maximising their own payoffs and maximising the payoffs of others.
+In these types of environments, traditional gender roles or stereotypes might imply that women may be expected to act in a more altruistic way.

-The researchers published their study in the Journal of Economic Behavior and Organization.
-They aimed to investigate how leaders' decisions are evaluated and whether there is bias in the way evaluators attribute outcomes to female and male leaders in environments where decisions affect others.
+In this study, published in the Journal of Economic Behavior and Organization, the researchers asked how leaders’ decisions are evaluated and whether evaluators are biased in their attribution of outcomes between female and male leaders in such environments.

-Dr. Boon Han Koh, who is part of UEA's School of Economics and Centre for Behavioural and Experimental Social Science, noted that due to society's increasing emphasis on social responsibility, leaders are now under more scrutiny than ever before.
-This means that leaders, regardless of their sector or industry, are expected to be mindful of their impact on social welfare and engage in more activities that benefit others.
+“Due to society’s growing demand for social responsibility, those in leadership roles are under more scrutiny than ever before,” said Dr Boon Han Koh, of UEA’s School of Economics and Centre for Behavioural and Experimental Social Science.
+“As a result, leaders across the board are expected to be aware of their impact on social welfare and engage in more prosocial activities.

-Dr. Boon Han Koh explained that leaders' actions are driven by their concern for the welfare of the group they lead.
-Therefore, it is essential to examine whether male and female leaders are evaluated differently, as these assessments may impact individuals' decision-making processes.
+“The actions of leaders are motivated by prosociality, which in turn have consequences on the welfare of group that they are leading.
+It is therefore important to understand whether male and female leaders are assessed differently, since the evaluations are likely to affect individuals’ decision-making processes.

 “We find that positive outcomes of male and female leaders are not treated differently, suggesting that men and women are deemed to be equally altruistic after being seen to achieve positive results.

-In the study, the actions of leaders were not observed by the other group members who served as evaluators.
-Instead, the leaders were judged solely on the outcomes they produced.
-However, the gender of the leaders was revealed to the rest of the group.
-The researchers found that biases in the attribution of outcomes seemed to favor women, but they caution that this may not necessarily be a positive thing.
+The actions taken by the leaders could not be observed by the other group members, the evaluators, meaning they were judged on the outcomes they delivered.
+However, their gender was revealed to the rest of their group.
+The team found biases in the attribution of outcomes that seemed to favour women, but warn this might not be a good thing.

-Dr. Nisvan Erkal from the University of Melbourne suggested that one possible explanation for the study's findings is that male evaluators may feel the need to treat female leaders more favorably.
-As a result, female leaders may be given a greater benefit of the doubt in situations where they experience failure.
+“One interpretation of our results is that male evaluators may see the need to treat female leaders more favourably, therefore giving them a greater benefit of the doubt in the face of failure,” said Dr Nisvan Erkal from the University of Melbourne.

 “A possible explanation for this is benevolent sexism, which tends to lead to behaviours toward women that are often characterised as prosocial.
 It is driven by the stereotype that women need to be protected.”